- 21. marras 2022

 So, what can you really expect from Life Postpartum?

 Your body goes through a major transformation during pregnancy – and an equally major one after labour and delivery.
 While there is lots of week-by-week information about the changes happening inside your belly, your health and body after birth often get overlooked, as you cope with the admittedly big issues of caring for your baby and functioning on little sleep.
-A good friend of mine, mother of six-month old Luke, told me she felt completely blindsided by her post-baby body, which included brief Hulk-like swelling in her legs and feet as well as persistent infection under her c-section scar.
+A good friend of mine, the mother of six-month-old Luke, told me she felt completely blindsided by her post-baby body, which included brief Hulk-like swelling in her legs and feet as well as persistent infection under her c-section scar.
 She did all her reading on being pregnant and different delivery options but realized that she was totally unprepared for what came after.
 “I was healthy and strong while I was pregnant, so maybe that’s why I felt kind of defeated after delivery.”

-After talking to many other new mums, I realized I wasn’t the only one stunned by realities of post-partum recovery.
+After talking to many other new mums, I realized I wasn’t the only one stunned by the realities of postpartum recovery.
 It’s my hope that by sharing some of the truths with you here, I can help you be better prepared to know what symptoms are considered “normal” even though you might feel like you’ve been run over by a truck.
 Amid the love and attention showered on your new baby, it’s important to remember to take care of you.
 Your body just achieved the miraculous feat of growing another human being for 40 weeks and delivering a baby into the world.
-Just as your body changed throughout the stages of pregnancy, it will continue to change in the weeks and months after you deliver.
+Just as your body changes throughout the stages of pregnancy, it will continue to change in the weeks and months after you deliver.

 Here are some truths about Post-Partum Life:

 1. You will bleed (maybe for weeks)